A Morning Routine for Moms that will Change Your Day

 Morning Routine for Moms

 1. Get up before the kids.
-This is the number one, most important thing for a successful morning routine.
-In order to get up early and still get enough sleep a good bedtime routine is really important.
+For me, this is the number one, most important thing for a successful morning routine.
+To get up early and still get enough sleep, a good bedtime routine is really important.

-2. Do something that’s just for MOM.
-Even if it’s only for 10 minutes.
+2. Do something that’s just for MOM, even if it’s only for 10 minutes.
 Starting the day with something that makes me feel good affects the mood of the entire day.
-For me following The Miracle Morning in peace and quiet is a wonderful gift for myself
+For me, following The Miracle Morning in peace and quiet is a beautiful gift for myself.

 3. Get one important task done.
 Take a shower or do that one thing that always seems to be rushed at the end of the morning.
-Every morning I feel like I am rushing to make my smoothie and take my shower.
-Of course that’s because the kids routine is more important … or is it?
-When I’m up before them and have those things prepped my morning goes so much more smoothly.
+Every morning, I feel like I am rushing to make my smoothie and take my shower.
+Of course, that’s because the kids’ routine is important too.
+When I’m up before them and have those things prepped, my morning goes so much more smoothly.

-4. Read a book that doesn’t have pictures.
-Even just a few minutes of reading every day adds up.
-Once everything else in my morning routine is finished, snuggling up with a book and getting ready to be joined by the rest of the family just feels right.
-(The bonus is that kids actually see me choosing to read!)
+4. Read a book that doesn’t have pictures or write in a journal.
+Even just a few minutes of reading or journaling every day adds up.
+Once everything else in my morning routine is finished, snuggling up with a book and getting ready to be joined by the rest of the family feels right.
+(The bonus is that kids see me choosing to read!)
+If you’re more into journalling, try these self love journal prompts.

 5. Put on a happy face.
 One of the things I’m always conscious of is how I respond to my family entering the room.
 I want to light up for them.
-I want for them to feel how excited I am to see them.
-When I wake up with them I’m still tired and groggy.
+I want them to feel how excited I am to see them.
+When I wake up with them, I’m still tired and groggy.
 I’m not ready to put on a happy face.
-When I’ve already had time to wake up it’s easy to give them the smile and snuggles they deserve.
+When I’ve already had time to wake up, it’s easy to give them the smile and snuggles they deserve.

 Next up?
 A smooth kids morning routine with more listening and cooperation!